 Effective January 1, 2018, a $75 fee will be added to regular recording fees.
 The fee is added to every real estate instrument, paper, or notice recorded per parcel of real property.
 This includes, but not limited to, deeds of all kinds, reconveyances, request for notice of default, abstract of judgment, subordination agreement, declaration of homestead, abandonment of homestead, notice of default, release or discharge, easement, notice of trustee sale, notice of completion, UCC financing statement, mechanic’s lien, maps, and covenants, conditions, and restrictions.
 The extra fees are capped at $225 per transaction.

 Exempt Recordings.
-SB 2 does not apply to all recordings.
+The increased fees do not apply to all recordings.
 The following documents are exempt from the higher fee:

 - a document recorded in connection with a transfer that is subject to the imposition of a documentary transfer tax